SoPoCoder/spfx-wp-slicklist/README.md

 4. To rename the Title column go to **Settings > List Settings**, then click "Title" under Columns and change the column name.
 5. To rearrange the order of columns go to **Settings > List Settings**, then click "Column Ordering."
 6. Columns added beyond the Desktop Visible Columns attribute will not show in the webpart list but will show in the modal popup.
 If you do not wish a column to show anywhere in the webpart, simply hide if from the All Items view in the SharePoint list.
-7. You can choose to normalize data from list 1 into a second list and link them together via a lookup column in list 1.
+7. Optionally normalize data from your first list into a second list and link them together via a lookup column:

-## Example SharePoint Lists
 ![List 1 Example](./assets/employees-list.png)
 ![List 2 Example](./assets/teams-list.png)